Kaiddd/Roblox-Client-Optimizer/README.md

 RCO tweaks FFlags to optimize your Roblox client.

+As seen in Sharkblox and Rubie's YouTube videos!

 The flags we edit are contained in our [GitHub Repository](https://github.com/L8X/Roblox-Client-Optimizer/blob/main/ClientAppSettings.json).
 ## Discord
 We also have a [Discord server](https://discord.gg/robloxclientoptimizer)!